scaleworkspace/covid19/README.md

 ## Medical Initiatives:
-Working an existing consulting agreement with NCAM (The LSU National Center for Advanced Manufacuring: https://lsu.edu/ncam/), the team has been prototyping Personal Protection Equipment (PPE) for Ochnser hospital in anticipation of shortages of critical equipment such as
+Working an existing consulting agreement with NCAM (The LSU National Center for Advanced Manufacuring: <a href=https://lsu.edu/ncam /a> ), the team has been prototyping Personal Protection Equipment (PPE) for Ochnser hospital in anticipation of shortages of critical equipment such as

 1) Masks / respirators
 2) Face Shields / Eye Guards